code4recovery/wagtail-meeting-guide/README.md

 To download the meeting list as a PDF, you must [have wkhtmltopdf installed on your system](https://wkhtmltopdf.org/).
 The end point for the download is `meeting-guide/download/`.

-You can change the print options in your Django settings:
+You can change the print and style options in your Django settings.
+The options are a Python dictionary while the styles are a string containing CSS:

 ```python
 WAGTAIL_MEETING_GUIDE_PRINT_OPTIONS = {